Mac user reports on 802.11n Cards, Bases/Routers

 "

-I was actually informed by someone knowledgable on antenna subject that the second antenna does not boo(s)t range but is used for bi directional transmissions. (again see MiMo notes in this article) The performance will be less with only one antenna because of this being taken away.
+I was actually informed by someone knowledgable on antenna subject that the second antenna does not boo(s)t range but is used for bi directional transmissions.
+The performance will be less with only one antenna because of this being taken away.
 I'm sure when using only one antenna a lot more would have to do with routers used and their settings.
 I had previously reported poor performance after updating my original macbookpro to a mac pro card.
 I recently changed access points and all performance issues disappeared.

 N and windows XP drivers.